yenchenchou/mle-career-path/SQL/Syntax.md

 1. If you insist to name your column such as `new column`, then use double qoute "new column"

+## SQL clause use case scenario and tips

+### When to use JOIN

+1. self join: table references data in itself.

+    - An `Employee` table that have `SupervisorID` column that points to the employee that is the boss of the current employee.

+    -

-## Tips for optimizing the databse
+## 3. Tips for optimizing the databse

 1. Higer Level